swup/fragment-plugin/README.md

 ### Notes

 - Both the current and the incoming `DOM` **must** contain the fragment you want to replace for a route
+- Rules are being matched in **both** directions, forwards as well as backwards
 - The last rule that matches the current route wins
+- During fragment visits, the atrribute `data-fragment` will be added to the `html` tag.
+  - If the current rule has a `name`, it will be `data-fragment="route-name"`
+  - If the current rule matched in a distinct direction, that will be reflected using the attribute `[data-fragment-direction=forwards]` or `[data-fragment-direction=backwards]`
 - For each entry in the `fragments` array, only the first matching element will be selected

 ## Animations for fragments